 Museuminsel -Five museums on one island.

 Museuminsel is built on a small island on Berlin’s Spree River.
 Here you will find a collection of five unique museums housing collections of artistic, historic and archaeological significance spanning some 6,000 years.

 The complex itself was built between 1824 and 1930 and is a UNESCO listed world heritage site.
 The buildings suffered significant damage towards the end of WWII.
-It is only during the past 20 years that work has commenced to restore and renovate the site.
+However, it is only during the past 20 years that work has commenced to restore and renovate the site.

 The five museums exhibit artworks, sculptures, artifacts and treasures from the private collections of the Prussian royal family.

 A place of education and enlightenment

 It would be impossible to fully appreciate the treasures of all five museums in just one day.
 So perhaps select the one or two which most interest you.
 In fact, you will probably find the collections displayed in any one museum too much to view in just one day.

 The Prussian Royal family built The Altes Museum (Old Museum) in 1824.
 It is the oldest building in the complex, where you will find a collection of classical antiquities.
 The building’s classical Greek facade is itself worth seeing.

 Friedrich Wilhelm IV commissioned the Neues Museum (New Museum) in 1854 when additional exhibition space was needed for collections in the Altes Museum.

 The Neues Museum was partly destroyed towards the end of WWII and the building was abandoned for several decades.
 Restoration work commenced in 1997 as part of an overall renovation of the Museuminsel complex.

-Commenced in 1876, the Altes Nationalgalerie exhibits 19th century German and European painting collections.
+Since 1876, the Altes Nationalgalerie has exhibited 19th century German and European painting collections.
 Among the thousands of exhibits you will find works by Manet, Monet, Renoir and Rodin.

 The baroque Bode Museum was built in 1934.
 It houses sculpture collections and the Museum of Byzantine art, spanning from the middle ages to the 19th century.